shorebirdtech/updater/shorebird_code_push/README.md

 // Create an instance of the ShorebirdCodePush class final shorebirdCodePush = ShorebirdCodePush();

-// Get the current patch version, or null if no patch is installed. final currentPatchversion = shorebirdCodePush.currentPatchVersion();
+// Get the current patch number, or null if no patch is installed. final currentPatchversion = shorebirdCodePush.currentPatchNumber();

 // Check whether a patch is available to install. final isUpdateAvailable = await shorebirdCodePush.isNewPatchAvailableForDownload();